 Research your destination

 If you’re flying internationally, or even to Hawai'i, your pets may need to be quarantined upon arrival.
 They may also require import forms.
-Familiarize yourself with the requirements, where they’ll be quarantined and for how long.
+Allow significant lead time before travel to familiarize yourself with the requirements, where they’ll be quarantined and for how long.

 If you decide to fly with your pet, choose the cabin when possible